OneTrueC/mouseTrail/README.md

 Info
 ----
-Cursors in the trail are xpm files and are selected either by the name given by Xorg, or the location of the hotspot formatted as *xhot*-*yhot*.xpm
+Cursors in the trail are XPM files and are selected either by the name given by Xorg, or the location of the hotspot formatted as *xhot*-*yhot*.xpm

-The xpms do not include transparency by default, and so one color (set by the emptyColor, in config) is replaced with transparency.
+The XPMs do not include transparency by default, and so one color (set by the emptyColor, in config) is replaced with transparency.